shariethernet/RPHAX/README.md

 - Requires Cloudflare Account, Domain and a Token
 - The default domain name is `u.<no_of_fpga>_pynq.<your_domain>.com`.
 This can be edited
 - DO NOT use this script on any domain in use, unless you know what you are doing

+### Manual setup
+- Read [this](./docs/CloudflareSetuponPYNQManual.pdf) pdf which provides a step by step guide on cloudflared setup on PYNQ

 ### Makerchip Mode